 Quality, deliverables & results are expected and non-negotiable.
 Period.

 Expect the highest standards from your team and hold everyone accountable.
-Create a culture where your own team sets the bar that everyone meets everyday.
+Create a culture where your own team sets the bar that everyone meets every day.
+At Ideaware, we take pride in aligning teams who are aligned with delivering on the highest standards.
+Our US-based clients, like betterworks.com, have benefited from this type of culture that we curate.

 If someone is underperforming, offer help.
-If it’s a mayor or recurring issue, consider finding someone who is a better fit for your team.
+If it’s a major or recurring issue, consider finding someone who is a better fit for your team.

 Mistakes happen, but they should not be the norm.